Detoxification Specialist Q&A

-Detox refers to detoxifying the body and mind and can be in relation to foods, drugs or any type of harmful substance that is ingested.
+Detox refers to detoxifying the body and mind and can be in relation to foods, drugs, or any type of harmful substance that is ingested.
 While many ‘detox diets’ focus on removing harmful toxins from the body, detox treatment acts in essentially the same way: by purifying the body of deleterious substances that hinder our health.
 The detoxification process can conjure feelings of anxiety, as the body is bound to go through many changes.
 But it is important to remember one thing: it is not the change that is feared, but the transition from one state to the next.
-At Calming Goat Addiction Medicine Group, we aim to make this process as smooth and pain-free as possible, so you can enjoy the new you.
+At Calming Goat Addiction Rehabilitation Group, we aim to make this process as smooth and pain-free as possible, so you can enjoy the new you.

-Detoxification treatment stops and removes drugs that are causing damage to your physical, psychological and social well-being.
+Detoxification treatment stops and removes drugs that are causing damage to your physical, psychological, and social well-being.
 Medically, detoxification refers to the abstention of drugs or alcohol until the bloodstream is free of toxins.

-Detoxing from drugs and alcohol requires a cessation of whatever substance is being consumed; however, suddenly stopping abused drugs can cause irreversible physical and mental harm, or even death.
+Detoxing from drugs and alcohol requires a cessation of whatever substance is being consumed; however, suddenly stopping abused drugs can cause irreversible physical and mental harm or even death.
 Doctors board-certified in addiction medicine can easily manage the process of detoxification and can carefully and safely monitor any possible complications that may arise.

-- Short-Acting Opioids — Short-acting opioids, such as heroin and certain prescription pain-relievers, cause withdrawal symptoms that typically begin 8-24 hours after last use and last an average of 4-10 days.
+Short-Acting Opioids — Short-acting opioids, such as heroin and certain prescription pain-relievers, cause withdrawal symptoms that typically begin 8-24 hours after last use and last an average of 4-10 days.

-- Longer-Acting Opioids — For longer-acting opioids, such as methadone, it may take 2-4 days for withdrawal symptoms to begin, with symptoms that will likely fade within a period of 10 days.
+Longer-Acting Opioids — For longer-acting opioids, such as methadone, it may take 2-4 days for withdrawal symptoms to begin, with symptoms that will likely fade within a period of 10 days.

 Yes!
 Most drug use issues can be done under a doctor’s supervision at home on an outpatient basis.
 Outpatient treatment allows full recovery by not only detoxing but also preventing relapse while you learn to psychologically restore yourself and regain your social functioning.

 When they first come to us, most of our patients are terrified of detoxification and the management of severe withdrawal symptoms that they have experienced on their own.
 At Calming Goat, our job is to keep you as comfortable as possible during this medical process.
 Most of our patients experience little to no physical withdrawal symptoms.
-We also manage symptoms like insomnia, anxiety and depression to prevent further drug abuse and relapse.
-To us detox is easy, preventing relapse is our mission.
+We also manage symptoms like insomnia, anxiety, and depression to prevent further drug abuse and relapse.
+To us detox is easy, and preventing relapse is our mission.